 5 Reasons Why Client Reporting Is Important

 Client reports may be one of the most important marketing agency tools your agency uses.
-A good analytics report clearly highlights all the work you’ve been doing behind the scenes, the results you’ve achieved, and your plans moving forward.
+A good digital marketing analytics report clearly highlights all the work you’ve been doing behind the scenes, the results you’ve achieved, and your plans moving forward.

 1. Client Reporting Reduces Churn & Retains More Clients

 The first reason client reporting is so important is that it clearly shows the value of your services, provides open communication and transparency, and builds trust between an agency and its clients.

 By scheduling regular check-ins with a client through informative client reports and suggesting ways to improve their business, your agency positions itself as a valuable resource that has a positive ROI.

 Monthly reports tell our clients that what they’re paying us to do is actually worth the money.

 - Michael Gasser, Co-Owner & Partner of Squeeze Marketing

 Using a client reporting platform like AgencyAnalytics enables you to see when a client has opened a report.
 If you notice your clients aren’t interacting with your agency as much, it’s a sign of potential churn and a good opportunity to hop on a call with them to see what’s up.
 After all, we all know that it costs more to acquire a new client than to keep one.

 2. Client Reports Are a Framework for Regular Interaction